 If you have Single Sign-On (SSO) set up, you can grant access to your private forums through SSO.
 When your SSO users sign in, they will automatically be given access to the forum.

 With SSO, you can also grant or deny access to specific forums in the token.
 This section of our documentation walks through how to do this.
 We do not have this option available for SSO SAML.

-When granting access by email domain, users must confirm their email address, and create a password before they can view the forum.
+When granting access by email domain, users must confirm their email address before they can view the forum.

 In the forum settings, enter the email domains you want to grant access to (be sure to enter example.com, not @example.com).

 Here's how the process works for new users: